-The function of cookware is to transfer heat from the heat source into your food in order to cook it.
+The function of cookware is to transfer heat from the source into your food in order to cook it.
 Since heating sources (i.e., burners) usually have a smaller diameter than the pots and pans you put on them, the job of dispersing heat evenly falls mostly to the cookware.

 The ability of a pan to spread heat evenly is its thermal conductivity.
 Thermal conductivity is a measure of the type of metal the pan is made from: aluminum, copper, cast iron, and stainless steel all have different thermal conductivity ratings.

-Heat Capacity and Mass
+Heat Retention and Mass

 If you want to learn more about thermal conductivity and heat capacity and how these relate to cookware, you can do so here.
 However, unless you're an engineer or scientist, the ratings won't really tell you all that much.

 Of the two ratings, thermal conductivity is usually considered the more important one.
 Heat capacity is less important because most modern cookware is going to provide enough heat capacity for general purpose cooking.
 That is, unless you're looking for something with specific properties for a specific purpose--a thin copper pan for super-fast responsiveness, or a super heavy pan for searing steaks, for example--thermal conductivity is typically what you're paying for in good quality cookware.